-It is worth mentioning that for management, not all information systems architecture artifacts (specified by Togaf 9.2) are required.
-The key deliverables should include the repository of reports, dashboards, reports’ flows.
+It is worth mentioning that not all information systems architecture artifacts (specified by Togaf 9.2) are required for management.
+The key deliverables should include the repository of reports, dashboards, and reports’ flows.
 Reports and dashboards locate at the end of the data chain.
 They represent only one type of data/information usage.
-The analysis and optimization of the usage of data / information is important for the purpose of data chain design.
+The analysis and optimization of the use of data/information are important for data chain design.

 Data chains can be documented at different levels.
 Usually, the documentation starts with the documentation of the data flows between systems and applications.
 Data sets locate in systems and applications.
 The documentation of data flows at the level of data sets with links to the corresponding applications is recommended.
 Catalogs of systems, applications, and data sets should be created as the first step of such documentation.

 ‘Process’ signifies a data management-related business process at different levels of abstraction.